Skip to content

 Table of Contents

-When Winchester News launched, we did several stories on how certain departments and entities in the community worked.
+When Winchester News launched, the site did several stories on how certain departments and entities in the community worked.
 One of those was Town Meeting.

 If you want to be involved with Town Meeting, but don’t know where to start, you can reach out to the Town Meeting Members Association to find out who represents you and what the issues are.